JuliaMixedModels/EmbraceUncertainty/contents/linalg.md

 (This is why $\sigma$ is called the *standard deviation*.)

 To be able to evaluate $\sigma$, the variance, $\sigma^2$, must be positive, or at least non-negative.
-If $\sigma^2=0$ then all the probability is concentrated at a single point, $x=\mu$, and we no longer have a probability density, in the usual way of thinking of it.
+If $\sigma^2=0$ then all the probability is concentrated at a single point, $x=\mu$, and we no longer have a probability density, in the usual way of thinking of one.
-Such a distribution is said to be [degenerate](https://en.wikipedia.org/wiki/Degenerate_distribution).
+The density shrinks to a point mass and the distribution is said to be [degenerate](https://en.wikipedia.org/wiki/Degenerate_distribution).

 Similar constraints apply to the covariance matrix, $\boldsymbol{\Sigma}$.
 Because the covariance of the i'th and j'th elements does not depend upon the order in which we write them, $\boldsymbol\Sigma$ must be symmetric.